sejungkwak/krie/README.md

     - [#21](https://github.com/sejungkwak/krie/issues/21) I want to sign in and sign out of my account with my credentials so that I can keep my account secure.
     - [#22](https://github.com/sejungkwak/krie/issues/22) I want to update my password so that I can keep my account secure.
     - [#23](https://github.com/sejungkwak/krie/issues/23) I want to reset my password so that I can access my account even if I forget it.
+    - [#35](https://github.com/sejungkwak/krie/issues/35) I want to update my profile so that I can keep my information up to date.
+    - [#36](https://github.com/sejungkwak/krie/issues/36) I want to get feedback so that I can ensure that I have interacted with the website correctly.

 <br>